National Origin Discrimination

-New York prohibits discrimination of an employee or applicant for a position because of the individual’s national origin.
-The New York national origin discrimination attorneys at the Law Office of Risman & Risman, P.C. are well versed in laws which prohibit discrimination against national origin in New York City.
+New York City prohibits discrimination of an employee or applicant for a position because of the individual’s national origin.
+The New York City national origin discrimination attorneys of Risman & Risman, P.C. are well versed in the laws which prohibit discrimination against national origin.
 No New Yorker can be denied an equal employment opportunity (hiring, promotion, pay raise) because of their birthplace, ancestry, culture, linguistic character common to a specific ethnic group, or accent.
 An equal employment opportunity cannot be denied because of marriage or association with persons of a national origin group; membership or association with specific ethnic promotion groups; attendance or participation in schools, churches, temples or mosques generally associated with a national origin group; or a surname associated with a national origin group.
 Examples of violations covered under the New York City Human Rights law, New York State Executive law and Title VII include:

 Title VII prohibits any employment decision, including recruitment, hiring, and firing or layoffs, based on national origin.

 Title VII prohibits offensive conduct, such as ethnic slurs, that creates a hostile work environment based on national origin.
 Employers are required to take appropriate steps to prevent and correct unlawful harassment.
 Likewise, employees are responsible for reporting harassment at an early stage to prevent its escalation.

 An employer may not base a decision on an employee’s foreign accent unless the accent materially interferes with job performance.

 A fluency requirement is only permissible if required for the effective performance of the position for which it is imposed.

 English-only rules must be adopted for nondiscriminatory reasons.
 An English-only rule may be used if it is needed to promote the safe or efficient operation of the employer’s business.